Nada-Khafagy/optimization_project/README.md

 We assume one lane on the highway
 The intial scenario to optimize is generated stochasticly The following optimization algorithims are tested:
-- simulated annealing (linear - geometric)
+- Simulated annealing
-- genetic algorithim
+- Genetic algorithim
+- Discrete particle swarm
+- Return cost - binary firefly algorithm

 ## Installation instructions
 - go to optimization_project\code
 - run main.py

-we have implemented platooning and substituted in the objective function enjoy looking at the vehicles of the main line on the map :)
+we have implemented platooning and substituted in the objective function enjoy looking at the vehicles on the map :)

 ## Team members
 | Name              | ID       | GUC-mail               | personal E-mail        |